adamrudolf-becube/software-testing-basics/README.md

 ### Unit testing

 The most important test type for a developer.
-Unit testing[4] is when you test the smallest testable part (the unit) of the software.
+[Unit testing](https://en.wikipedia.org/wiki/Unit_testing) is when you test the smallest testable part (the unit) of the software.
 A unit does not have a strict definition.
 Usually this is a function, method, or sometimes a class.
 Since a unit should be the undividable "atom" of the code, no interactions are tested in unit tests.
 The purpose of the unit test is to ensure every building block is working as intended.

 Although it is not set in stone, unit tests are the only tests, which are always written by the developer, simultaneously with the production code.